Tax Consequences When Selling an Inherited House in El Paso

 Capital Gains Tax on an Inherited House

 When you sell an inherited property, the profit or loss is categorized as a capital gain or loss.
 Here’s the great news: no matter how long you’ve owned the inherited property, it’s considered a long-term capital gain.
-Long-term capital gains typically have lower tax rates than short-term gains.
+Long-term capital gains are generally taxed at lower rates than short-term gains, which means you keep more of your profit.

 How to Calculate Your Gain or Loss